 From Probapossible Prolegomena to Ideareal History by James Blish (1978).
 Blish expounds upon the historical theories of Oswald Spengler.

 For a good overview of the history of the world in 48 pages, try David Maurer's Explanation of history.
-If you read the section on Mixed Tribal and Aristocratic Societies, you will find a plausible explanation of the psychology of the Klingon Empire.
+If you read the section on Aristocrat Tribal Societies, you will find a plausible explanation of the psychology of the Klingon Empire.
 Maurer covers the economic stages a nation goes through, with each state boiling down to a new answer to the problem of "where is the food going to come from?"
 Another book about stages is The Grand Strategy of the Roman Empire by Edward Luttwak.
 And don't miss the Inglehart-Welzel Cultural Map of the World.

 When getting down to basics, remember that the word Lord comes from the Old English word hlaford, which was derived from the Old English hlafweard.
 The word hlaf means "bread" or "loaf" and weard means "keeper" or "guardian", so Lord means "Keeper of the food".
 You give your allegiance to your lord because he's the one who gives you food.
 Meanwhile Lady come from the Old English word hlæfdige. -Dige means "maid", and is derived from dæge or "maker of dough."